johannal/SolarSystem/Ken.md

 [Start off an asset catalog file open.
 Talk about how I'm in the middle of converting my app to adapt to dark.]
   -- System is in dark

 [Add a new color.
-In the Inspector, opt it inot "Dark".
+In the Inspector, opt it in to "Dark".
 Also mention that we can provide variants that will be used in high contrast or vibrant contexts.
 Point out that this all happens automatically -- all I need to do is used the right named color.]
   -- The color we're adding here is one that we'll use when we switch over to IB -- <rdar://problem/39443829> Justice10A156: Inspector content flickers when toggling new slot for Asset Catalog color